-&lt;sup>18 Nasdaq Rules 5910(c)(3), 5910(d)(6) and 5920(c)(5).
+Nasdaq Rules 5910(c)(3), 5910(d)(6) and 5920(c)(5).

-&lt;sup>19 15 U.S.C.
-78f(b)(5).
+Finally, Nasdaq believes that the proposed fees are consistent with the investor protection objectives of Section 6(b)(5) of the Act21 in that they are designed to promote just and equitable principles of trade, to remove impediments to a free and open market and national market system, and in general to protect investors and the public interest.
 Specifically, the fees are designed, in part, to ensure that there are adequate resources for Nasdaq's listing compliance program, which helps to assure that listing standards are properly enforced and investors are protected.

-4. Self-Regulatory Organization's Statement on Burden on Competition
+4. Self-Regulatory Organization's Statement on Burden on Competition and the value provided by each listing.

-Nasdaq does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act, as amended.
-The market for listing services is extremely competitive and listed companies may freely choose alternative venues based on the aggregate fees assessed, and the value provided by each listing.
 This rule proposal does not burden competition with other listing venues, which are similarly free to set their fees.
 Further, this proposed rule change would introduce an all-inclusive annual listing fee, which no other market currently offers and which may therefore increase competition with other listing venues.
 Nasdaq believes that this innovative fee proposal reflects the existing competition between listing venues and will further enhance such competition.
 For these reasons, Nasdaq does not believe that the proposed rule change will result in any burden on competition for listings.